-Israel says it’s killed Larijani, Iran’s security chief and Basij commander
+Israel says it’s killed Iran’s security chief Larijani and Basij commander

 Larijani was last seen publicly on Friday, attending the al-Quds day rally in support of Palestinians in Tehran, along with Iran’s President Masoud Pezeshkian.

-Larijani has been a political figure in the Iranian hierarchy for years, at one time leading the nation’s nuclear negotiations with the West.
+Larijani has been a key political figure in the Iranian hierarchy for years, at one time leading the nation’s nuclear negotiations with the West.
 He was also previously the Iranian Speaker of the Parliament.

+Katz, Israel’s defence minister, said “the leaders of the regime are being killed and their capabilities terminated.”

+“Our army is working with strength to continue to hit and terminate the missile capabilities as well as the strategic infrastructure,” he wrote on social media.

 The Israeli military also claimed in a post on X Tuesday that it had killed Gholamreza Soleimani, the commander of the Basij unit, the internal security paramilitary militia of the Islamic Revolutionary Guard Corps (IRGC).